Disorders of Sex Development

 • Disorders of Androgen Synthesis or action-

-• Androgen biosynthetic defect (17OH steroid dehydrogenase deficiency pr 5Alpha reductase deficiency)
+• Androgen biosynthetic defect (17OH steroid dehydrogenase deficiency or 5Alpha reductase deficiency)

 • Androgen Receptor defect: Partial or Complete Androgen insensitivity syndrome